dart-lang/site-www/src/resources/dartpad-best-practices.md

 </div>
 </div>

-This guide doesn’t provide general technical writing information.
-If you’re new to technical writing, you can reference the following resources:
+This guide doesn’t provide general technical writing information, which you can find in the following resources:

-* [Google Developer Documentation Style Guide][]:
+* [Google Developer Documentation Style Guide:][gddsg]
   The primary writing style reference for Google-related developer documentation
-* [Cloud Shell Walkthrough Writing Guide][]: Suggestions about high-level tutorial structure
+* [Cloud Shell Walkthrough Writing Guide:][cswwg]
+  Suggestions about high-level tutorial structure
 * [Content guidelines: Content handbook for web.dev][]
 * [Other editorial resources][]

-The guidance provided in this doc is based on
-Google’s internal research and related academic research about instructional design.
+The guidance provided in this page is based on Google’s internal research and related academic research about instructional design.
 This document will evolve as we learn more about what works.